pfunks/TCTest/test_faq.md

 **Replies** - Shows the replies you have received from other users, beginning with the most recent.

 **Rewards** - Shows the rewards you have recently received.
-These rewards are separated into “Author rewards” (for blog posts and comments) and “Curation awards” (for posts and comments you have voted on).
+These rewards are separated into “Author rewards” (for posts and comments) and “Curation awards” (for the posts and comments you have voted on).

 You can also view the same information for other users by clicking on their account name to visit their profile.

 ## What information is shown in my wallet?

-Your wallet will show you how many STEEM, Steem Power, and SBD tokens you have in your account.
-It will also show you how many of your STEEM and SBD tokens are being held in your savings account, which is a balance that is subject to 3 day withdraw waiting period.
-The wallet page will show any STEEM to SBD conversions that are in progress, as well as the status of any power-downs that are in progress.
-It also shows an estimated value of all the coins in your account, based on the recent market prices of STEEM and SBD.
+Your wallet shows how many STEEM and Steem Dollar tokens you have in your account, and how much STEEM Power it has.
+It also shows how many of your STEEM and Steem Dollar tokens are being held in the savings account, which is a balance that is subject to 3 day withdraw waiting period.
+The wallet page shows any the progress of any STEEM to Steem Dollar conversions as well as the status of any power downs.
+It also shows an estimated value of all the tokens in your account, based on the recent market prices of STEEM and SBD.

+## How do I transfer my STEEM or Steem Dollars into savings?

+Your savings balance is STEEM and SBD coins that are subject to 3 day withdraw waiting period.
+This is an extra security measure in case your account is hacked.
+To transfer STEEM or SBD coins into savings, click on the dropdown arrow next to STEEM or STEEM DOLLARS in your wallet, and select "Transfer to Savings".

+## How do I send money to another user?

+- From your wallet page, click the down arrow where your STEEM or Steem Dollars are displayed.
+- In the drop-down menu, click 'Transfer'.
+- Type the username of the account you want to send the STEEM or Steem Dollars to.
+Double and triple check spelling.
+- Enter the amount of STEEM or Steem Dollars to send.
+- Enter a memo to go along with the transaction (optional).
+- Click Submit.
+- You will be prompted for your password.
+You will need to enter your master password or active key.

 ## Will I receive notifications when there is activity with my account?